jessicarose00/housing_price_predictions/README.md

 A data dictionary can be found [here](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) containing a full description of each column.

 ### Business Recommendations
-The strongest performing model was a classical linear regression model that used 14 independent variables to predict sale price.
+The strongest performing model was a classical linear regression model that used 20 independent variables to predict sale price.
 The model achieved a cross validated score of 84.7%.
 The features were selected because they had a correlation with the target variable of greater than .3.

+> "A shift is taking place with home buyers.
+They want to invest in more than a home; they want to invest in the experience of living there."
+Source: [NABH Now](http://nahbnow.com/2020/01/how-to-build-communities-buyers-will-love-to-call-home/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+NAHBNow+%28NAHB+Now++%7C+The+News+Blog+of+the+National+Association+of+Home+Builders%29)

 The feature that shared the strongest linear relationship to the target was the 'overall quality' variable, which rates the overall material and finish of a house on a scale of 1-10.
 Properties in this dataset averaged an overall quality of approximately 6.1 with a median of 6.
 Engineering a feature that looks at overall quality and the square foot measurement of the living area increased the correlation with sale price from .80 to .84.
 Similarly, engineering a feature that looks at overall quality and the square foot measurement of the garage area had a correlation of .81.
-Overall quality is an aggregate descriptor that doesn't give much insight into the specific property features that might increase price.
-It makes sense that the relationship is stronger for properties with larger living and garage areas because size is often an indicator of price.
+Overall quality is an aggregate descriptor, so it makes sense that the relationship becomes stronger when combined with size variables.
+Size is often an indicator of price.
+Variables related to the size and capacity of garages are relevant because transportation would be an important consideration given geographic features and the population demographic.

 ### Limitations and Future Analysis
 The next stage of analysis will focus on a few items:
-**Location**: cannot discount the role that location plays in property prices, so a deeper analysis would evaluate the relationship of each of these variables in the context of their location.
+**Location**: To what degree is the buyer market concerned with location?
+We cannot discount the role that location plays in property prices, so a deeper analysis would evaluate the relationship of each of these variables in the context of their location.
-**Outliers**: several variables in the dataset contained outliers, which is notable because outliers can affect the regression line.
+**Outliers**: Several variables in the dataset contained outliers, which is notable because outliers can affect the regression line.
 Next phases of development would involve investigating these outliers in depth and determining an appropriate way of handling them.
 The technique should be context specific, so future iterations of this analysis focused on different geographical regions should account site specific factors.
-**Timing**: Are more properties sold around a certain time of year?
-It would be interesting to see if this correlates with a fluctuating student population in the summer months.
+**Timing**: Are buyers looking to purchase homes around a certain time of year?
+It could be interesting to see if this correlates with a fluctuating student population in the summer months.